 There’s oodles of space by the Ouse for a riverside picnic, so just take a wander from the city centre and see how far you get before hunger sets in.
 We like the area near the Millenium Bridge – towards Fulford – not least because the ice cream boat moors at the bridge during the summer months, and it’s close to beautiful Rowntree Park for a run around.
 The areas on both sides of Skeldergate Bridge (above) are convenient for the city centre and have a lovely river view too – you could even pick up a drink or something tasty to eat from the quirky cafe bar, Dyl’s, if you’re lucky.

 …in the shadow of York Minster at Dean’s Park

 Fancy a Minster view with your sandwich?
 Then head to the tranquillity of Dean’s Park, just to the left of the main entrance of York Minster and a stone’s throw from Treasurer’s House.
 Although it isn’t huge, it’s a lovely quiet space with lots of room to roam.
 It’s also perfectly placed for city centre shops and cafes where you can pick up something nice to eat if you’ve not brought anything with you.
 2 Minster Yard, York YO1 7JJ.

 …by the water at Rowntree Park

 Possibly the prettiest park in York, Rowntree Park is the perfect place for a family picnic.
 Not only are there two play areas, a skate park and basketball court, but there’s plenty of room to scoot, run and crawl.
 Say hello to the ducks, count the squirrels and take a stroll around the little lake.
+Top tip: head to one of the pretty gated gardens in the centre of the park where the geese don’t go.
 There’s a wonderful little cafe/library – Rowntree Park Reading Cafe – if you fancy a hot drink, snack or ice cream.

 …while the children play at Homestead Park